xplshn/pelf/README.md

 ###### Planned
 - Runtime in ODIN (mostly complete, but I'm too embarrased to share the code, it looks ugly)
 - Runtime in Zig (not yet started)
-- Make the runtimes support various formats at the same time? (sqfs, others?)
 - AppImage type II flags, for compat with existing daemons (I'm salty about adding this.
 Very much so.
-Perhaps we could do this in a modular way that can be turned on/off?.. would shell be acceptable?
-What about `yaegis`?
-Or something else..?)
+Perhaps we could do this in a modular way that can be turned on/off?.. would it be okay to do this in the default AppRuns that pelfCreator uses, instead of this being part of the Go runtime?

 #### Resources:
 - The [AppBundleHUB](https://github.com/xplshn/AppBundleHUB) a repo which builds a ton of portable AppBundles in an automated fashion, using GH actions. (we have a [webStore](https://fatbuffalo.neocities.org/AppBundleHUBStore) too, tho that is WIP)